Looking for simple ways to improve your running motivation?

 You can monitor your goals online by using an app like LogMyRun to prompt you to enter data about your training,

-After each run, note the following:
+After each run, note the following in your running log:

 - Time and distance